 Anyone delving into the meat of this website knows I have extensive experience hiking the Wonderland Trail....30 times at least.
 In the past decade I started exploring areas of Rainier off trail, and have written about a circumnavigation hitting these highlights that I have termed the Mount Rainier Grand Tour.
 With terabytes of video and photos, I have everything I need to begin showcasing this incredible park, and will present this collection on these pages.
 I have already time lapsed every foot of the Wonderland, including the alternate route over Spray Park.
 I have documented every notable bike route and (bike) climb around the mountain, including the Ipsut Creek trail, the West Side Road, Longmire to Paradise, Sunset Park Road, highway 410, SR 123 and Stevens Canyon road.
 I have even documented skiing the Inter Glacier.
 But to really experience Mt.
 Rainier National Park, you have to leave the Wonderland and explore off trail.
 The Grand Tour involves 150 miles of foot travel and 50,000 feet of climb and descent, the price one pays to forge higher up the cleavers and divides to view the mountain up close, to look down on seracs and glaciers, to gaze on incredible vistas far from the beaten path.
 One needs the experience, stamina and LNT ethics to visit these places.
 In this framework I will present general information without hand holding like detailed maps and .gpx files.
 Even if you have no desire to get off trail, here you will be able to vicariously see and experience these incredible areas.
 All music is realized by and produced at the Willis Wall Studios with appropriate copyrights.
-THESE VIDEOS CAN ONLY BE VIEWED ON THIS WEBSITE.
-I'm trying to walk the line of limiting exposure yet providing information for those who do find this site, always a conundrum.
+Also, detailed accounts of these segments can be found in the Willis Wall blog if one wants to delve deeper and see more photos.
+Go to the bottom of this page for the official route description.

 Each segment requires some background music, which I have made available individually after each segment.
-As of this writing (Feb/2018) total viewing time for these videos through Part IV is 1:13.
+Total viewing time for these videos I through VI is 1 hour 50 minutes.

 In preparing for this project I have been contemplating how to represent this journey for orientation.
 Although I use Google Earth and two dimensional maps, the thought struck me to photograph the topographic model that resides in the Longmire Ranger Station.
 On a trip in December, I talked the very nice and cooperative rangers there to open up so I could take a series of photos, as this building is closed to the public in the winter months.
 In experimenting with this orientation concept I believe I can provide a unique view of the Grand Tour with overlays on this 3 dimensional one of a kind model.